ktauchathuranga/sharetext-firefox/README.md

 **Made with ❤️ for the Firefox community**

-*If you find this extension useful, please consider giving it a ⭐ on GitHub!*
+*If you find this extension useful, please consider giving it a ⭐ on GitHub or leaving a review on the [Firefox Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/sharetext/)!*